 - If more than 1 person are able to give the same clue, then the last possible person should give that clue.

-- In finesse convention skipping (P1 clues P3, instead of P2; then P2 is skipped) means either:
+- In finesse convention skipping (Alice clues Cat, instead of Bob; then Bob is skipped) means either:

-- The skipped player is forbidden from giving that clue; or
+- 1. The Bob is forbidden from giving that clue; or

-- The skipped player has something to play.
+- 2. The Bob has something to play.

 b) Skipping / stealing is for discard-management

-This style is one way of applying finesse convention.
-Since the primary assumption is that your CHOP is safe to discard, it might still be that said card is a nice-to-have like a non-unique 2 or 3 that is not yet playable. without knowing your chop card, it is good to handle each-other's chop situation by preferably letting players with definitely useless chop-cards discard rather than discarding your own unknown card.
-Skipping/stealing is a term that is often used for a situation, where giving a clue is not left for the last possible player to do. e.g. player A saves a card on chop of player C, potentially leaving player B without a known play or a useful/necessary clue to give.
+When applying this style of finesse convention, you assume that players use a bad strategy (see section Strategy) of not-saving-valuable cards.
+Your CHOP card might be not-unique, but nice-to-have (not playable, but almost playable).
+So to avoid discarding a nice-to-have card, you force people into discarding by skipping them, and leaving them without anything useful to do.
+Skipping/stealing is a term that is often used for a situation, where giving a clue is not left for the last possible player to do. e.g. Alice saves a card on chop of Cat, potentially leaving Bob without a known play or a useful/necessary clue to give.
 Skipping players is a useful move to give other players the time to play / discard / clue more cards.

 When getting skipped without having a play or useful option to clue, it most likely means that your chop card is not very useful.
 These are valid reasons for skipping you: